Celebrities React To Controversial James Gunn Firing By Disney

 — Dave Bautista (@DaveBautista) July 21, 2018

-Chase Mitchel, actor and well known writer who’s works include Jimmy Falon’s The Tonight Show and Nikki and Sara Live, tweeted a remark about Walt Disney himself having made offensive comments, perhaps in essence bringing to question to who and where are these lines drawn surrounding offensive and controversial statements.
+Chase Mitchel, an actor and well known writer, whose works include The Tonight Show and Nikki and Sara Live, tweeted a remark that Walt Disney himself made offensive comments, perhaps, in essence, bringing to question who and where the lines should be drawn surrounding offensive and controversial statements.

 Hey Disney, you know who said worse things than James Gunn?
 Walt Disney.